MCP Server

 Prerequisites

-1. A Weld account on the Business plan (or an active Free Trial).
+1. A Weld account on the Premium plan or above.

-2. A Weld API key.
-Create one in the Weld app under Settings → API keys.
+• An API key — create one in the Weld app under Settings → API keys.

 Endpoint